node-red/cookbook.nodered.org/http/parse-json-response.md

 {: .flow}
 {% endraw %}

-We have simly reconfigured the flow from the [Set the URL of a Request URL recipe](set-request-url.html) by changing the <code class="node">HTTP Request</code> node configuration.
-The <code class="node">Debug</code> node has been modified to display only the `title` property of the parsed response below:
+We have reconfigured the flow from the [Set the URL of a Request URL recipe](set-request-url.html) by changing the <code class="node">HTTP Request</code> node configuration.
+The <code class="node">Debug</code>
+node has been modified to display only the `title` property of the parsed JSON response below:

 {% raw %}
 ~~~text